awslabs/aws-config-rdk/README.rst

   Waiting for CloudFormation stack operation to complete...
   Config deploy complete.

 The exact output will vary depending on Lambda runtime.
-You can use the --all flag to deploy all of the rules in your working directory.
+You can use the ``--all`` flag to deploy all of the rules in your working directory.
-This command uses 'PutOrganizationConfigRule' API for the rule deployment.
+This command uses ``PutOrganizationConfigRule`` API for the rule deployment.
 If a new account joins an organization, the rule is deployed to that account.
 When an account leaves an organization, the rule is removed.
 Deployment of existing organizational AWS Config Rules will only be retried for 7 hours after an account is added to your organization if a recorder is not available.
 You are expected to create a recorder if one doesn't exist within 7 hours of adding an account to your organization.

 View Logs For Deployed Rule
 ---------------------------